 Step 4: Using a pastry blender (or your hands), break the mixture down until you have a coarse meal with pea sized butter bits.

-Step 5: Add blueberries and lemon zest - stir to combine.
+Step 5: Fold in the blueberries and lemon zest - gently to combine.

 Step 7: If needed, coat your hands in flour.
 Break off tennis ball sized pieces from the dough and form into small disks.

 Step 8: Brush each scone with a touch of milk and sprinkle with a pinch of sugar.
 Bake for 15-20 minutes, or until golden brown.
 Note: if the scones are not cooked through, but are browning on top, cover and cook until baked through.

 For the Glaze:

 While the sones are baking, combine powdered sugar, lemon juice, and vanilla in a small mixing bowl.
 Stir until thoroughly incorporated.
 If the consistency is too thick, add a teaspoon of milk.
 The glaze should be the consistency of wet glue.